 Loukas Tsoukalis, President of the Board of ELIAMEP, said:

-He is succeeded in the post of General Director by Professor George Pagoulatos, who hardly needs an introduction for the ELIAMEP family and beyond, having been a member of the Board of Directors since 2013 and Vice President this year.
-One of the most distinguished Greek social scientists, with an expertise in European political economy, George Pagoulatos enjoys international recognition and is very active in the public debate.
-He assumes a strategic role at a time when ELIAMEP undergoes a phase of renewal, seeking to further strengthen its presence within Greece and beyond.
-Our basic guiding principles remain unchanged: independence, documented knowledge and openness to the outside world, always with an emphasis on Europe”.
+He is succeeded in the post of Director General by Professor George Pagoulatos, who hardly needs an introduction to the ELIAMEP family and beyond, having been a member of the Board of Directors since 2013 and Vice President this past year.
+One of the most distinguished Greek social scientists, with an expertise in European political economy, George Pagoulatos enjoys international recognition and is very active in public debate.
+He assumes this strategic role at a time when ELIAMEP is undergoing a phase of renewal, seeking to further strengthen its presence within Greece and beyond.
+Our basic guiding principles remain unchanged: independence, documented knowledge, and openness to the outside world, always with an emphasis on Europe.”